mozilla/addons-server/docs/topics/api.rst

 Marketplace API
 ======================

 This API is for Apps.
-There is a seperate set of `APIs for Add-ons`_.
+There is a separate set of `APIs for Add-ons`_.

 .. toctree::
    :maxdepth: 2